Navy Supply Corps Officer Program—Active Duty or Reserve (2025)

 • customer service environment

-During your career, you could serve on duty aboard a Navy ship, in an expeditionary environment, or ashore—almost anywhere in the world.
-The technical and leadership opportunities in this community are almost endless.
+Throughout your career, you might find yourself on a Navy ship, in an expeditionary setting, or stationed at different locations worldwide.
+The technical and leadership opportunities are vast and offer a ton of growth.

 Initial Training for Supply Corps Officers